Who Can Be A Guarantor For A Loan?

 Guarantor

-Using a mortgage as an example, a guarantor’s name isn’t actually on the home title and does not have the same property rights as a co-signer would.
+Using a mortgage as an example, a guarantor’s name is not on the title of the home and doesn’t share the same property rights as a co-signer.

 In this case, a guarantor’s name is only on the mortgage and not on the property’s title.
-The role of the guarantor is just to guarantee that the home loan payments will be made on a monthly basis in order to ensure loan approval.
+The role of the guarantor is just to guarantee that the home loan payments will be made every month to ensure loan approval.

 Cosigner